isomerpages/moe-stgabrielspri/_signature-programmes/Louis Marie de Montfort (LMM)/Louis Marie de Montfort (LMM).md

 <p align="justify">
 In alignment with Gabrielite 2025, apart from developing our students to be a Leader, Sportsman and Achiever, the LMM classes aims to achieve the following objectives: </p>

-* Provide a compelling learning experience that cultivates the spirit of life-long learning
+* Provide a compelling learning experience that cultivates the spirit of life-long learning <br>
-* Cater to the needs of a group of students with a different ability and pace of learning
+* Cater to the needs of a group of students with a different ability and pace of learning <br>
-* Expose students to a wide variety of educational opportunities and disciplines that are not provided through regular instructional programme.
+* Expose students to a wide variety of educational opportunities and disciplines that are not provided through regular instructional programme. <br>

 **LMM Framework**